The Excessive Fear of Stairs or Slopes

 Getting Professional Help

-A therapist who specializes in phobias can better understand and help you, step by step, so you can finally take those steps.
-Phobias like Bathmophobia are more serious and require help before it completely controls your life.
+A therapist who specializes in phobias can better understand and help you, step by step, so you can finally take those stairs.
+Phobias like bathmophobia are more serious and require help before it completely controls your life.

-One of the therapies used in bathmophobia treatment is Cognitive Behavioral Therapy, which teaches you to replace irrational thoughts and negative emotions with more logical and pleasant ones.
-You are taught to calm down every time you feel anxiety.
+One of the therapies used in bathmophobia treatment is cognitive behavioral therapy, which teaches you to replace irrational thoughts and negative emotions with more logical and pleasant ones.
+You are taught how to calm down whenever you feel anxiety.
 This type of therapy uses the relationship between how you think and how you feel and your behavior in response to it.

-Cognitive Behavioral Therapy uses systematic desensitization – which means that you are made to gradually face your fears so you get used to the idea of them, and then used to climbing up and down the stairs, walking uphill, and taking the escalator.
+Cognitive behavioral therapy uses systematic desensitization, which means that you gradually face your fears, so you get used to the idea of them.
+You then get used to climbing up and down stairs, walking uphill, or taking an escalator.

 Hypnotherapy is also used to treat or manage bathmophobia.
 This method helps you find and use your inner strength to fight the issues that gave rise to your phobia.
 Hypnotherapy helps you to help yourself.

-Hypnoanalysis is another approach that many psychodynamic therapists swear by to remove the root causes of most psychological problems.
+Hypnoanalysis is another approach that many therapists rely on to remove the root causes of many mental or emotional issues.

 How to Avoid Bathmophobia

-It may take weeks, months, even years to completely rid you of your phobia.
-Meanwhile, just depending on the treatment would not be as effective.
+It may take weeks, months, even years to learn to overcome or better manage your phobia.
+Meanwhile, don’t just depend on professional treatment alone.
 You need to help yourself too.
 Learning to meditate in stressful situations reduces the impact of anxiety.
-Even just practicing deep breathing to help chase away the jitters or dizziness.
+Or practice deep breathing to help chase away the jitters or dizziness.

 In Conclusion

-Phobias stop you from doing many things that you’d later regret in life.
-But once you have decided to conquer your bathmophobia, there’s no stopping you from reaching the top, literally.
+Don’t let phobias stop you from doing the things in life you dream of doing.
+Once you decide to conquer your bathmophobia, there’ll be no stopping you from reaching the top.
 Just take it one step at a time.